swcarpentry/git-novice/episodes/07-github.md

 origin   https://github.com/vlad/planets.git (fetch)
 ~~~
 {: .output}

+We'll discuss remotes in more detail in the next episode.

 Once the remote is set up, this command will push the changes from
 our local repository to the repository on GitHub: